Percentage of Patients Triaged Within One Working Day of Referral (Community)

 Definition

 Rationale: To determine the percentage of referred patients triaged within the time-frame of one working day.
 This is the calculation of the number of patients triaged within one working day of receipt of referral by the specialist palliative care community team expressed as a percentage of the total number of referrals received by the specialist palliative care community team in the reporting month.
-The services submit the number of patients triaged within one working day of referral and the total number of patient referrals received by specialist palliative care in the reporting month, the percentage is calculated by the Business Intelligence Unit.

 Numerator

-Count of the number of patients triaged within one working day of referral/request for transfer.
+Count of the number of patients triaged within one working day of referral/request for transfer

 Denominator

-All patients referred/requesting transfer in the reporting month.
+All patients referred/requesting transfer in the reporting month

 Exclusions